nikhilRevanakar/my-udemy/DesignPatterns/README.md

 -------------------
 **Iterator**
 	-> It iterates over the elements in sequence from a aggregated object while hiding underlying data structure used.
+	-> Iterators are stateful, meaning an iterator object remembers its position while iterating.
+	-> It can become out of sync if the underlying collection is changed while a code is using a iterator.

+	1) Iterator<T>
+	2) Enum ThemeColor -> static class ThemeColorIterator implements Iterator<ThemeColor>

 **Observer**
 	-> Its a pub-sub modle.
 Its a one to many mapping between objects where one class will be observable and others will be observer.Whenever there is a state change notification will be sent to all observer object.